Australia Open 2023: Dates, Schedule, Venue And Where To Watch

 Tennis Australia released a statement after this incident saying, “We will continue to work with the players and our fans to ensure the best possible environment to enjoy tennis.”
 In 2022, Russian and Belarusian players were banned from playing at Wimbledon.
 They are now able to compete as individual athletes without any national affiliation at the 2023 Australian Open.

 Fans can watch the Australian Open 2023 live on ESPN networks.
-All these matches will be broadcasted live on the ESPN app and ESPN.com and if viewers are unable to watch these matches live, they can check the live scores and updates on the official social media handles of the Australian Open, ATP and WTA.
+All these matches will be broadcasted live on the ESPN app and ESPN.com.
+If viewers are unable to watch these matches live, they can also check the live scores and updates on the official social media handles of the Australian Open, ATP and WTA.

 (Hero and feature image credit: Courtesy Instagram/ Rafael Nadal and Novak Djokovic)